Family Life Cycle (cont.)

 The decision to have children is one that affects your individual development, the identity of your family, and your relationship.
 Children are so time-consuming that skills not learned in previous stages will be difficult to pick up at this stage.
-Your ability to communicate well, maintain your relationships, and solve problems are often tested during this stage.
+Your ability to communicate well, maintain your relationships, and solve problems is often tested during this stage.

 Along with the joy that comes from having a child, you may feel a great deal of stress and fear about these changes.
 A woman might have concerns about being pregnant and going through childbirth.
 Fathers tend to keep their fears and stress to themselves, which can cause health problems.

 Parenting young children

 Adapting children into other relationships is a key emotional process of this stage.
 You will take on the parenting role and transition from being a member of a couple to being a parent.
 While you are still evolving as individuals, you and your partner are also becoming decision-makers for your family.
 Continuing to express your individuality while working well together as a couple results in a strong marriage.

 Your child's healthy development depends on your ability to provide a safe, loving, and organized environment.
 Children benefit when their parents have a strong relationship.

 Caring for young children cuts into the amount of time you might otherwise spend alone or with your partner.
 If you did not fully develop some skills in previous phases, such as compromise for the good of the family, your relationship may be strained.
 For example, divorce or affairs may be more likely to occur during the years of raising young children if parents have not developed strong skills from earlier life stages.

 But for those who have the proper tools, this can be a very rewarding, happy time, even with all of its challenges.
 Optimally, you develop as an individual, as a member of a couple, and as a member of a family.